Contextual information integration for stance detection via cross-attention: Introduction

 \section{Introduction}

-Given a text and the target the text is directed at, the goal of stance detection~\citep{stance-detection-a-survey} is to predict whether the text contains a positive or negative stance towards the target, or is not related at all.
+Given a text and a target the text is directed at, stance detection (SD) aims to predict whether the text contains a positive or negative stance towards the target or is not related at all.
 We provide an example in \autoref{fig:basic-overview}.
 In contrast to formal polls, stance detection (SD) provides a scalable alternative to assess opinions expressed in unstructured texts.
-However, in contrast to predicting the polarity of a text (i.e. sentiment analysis), SD requires to establish the relation towards a target which is rarely mentioned in the text.
-Further, to infer the correct stance, often the text alone is not sufficient.
-Humans are capable of commonsense reasoning and often have contextual information about the target which helps them to infer the missing context to deduct the stance.
+However, in contrast to predicting the polarity of a text (i.e. sentiment analysis), SD is more challenging because it requires establishing the relation towards a target which is rarely mentioned in the text~\citep{augenstein-etal-2016-stance}.

-In contrast, most stance classification models are expected to make a correct classification given the text and target only, which can lead to overly relying on label correlations with target-specific vocabulary~\citep{thorn-jakobsen-etal-2021-spurious}.
-In our example §\ref{fig:basic-overview}, it is challenging to follow the reasoning of the text if the meaning of \textit{school spirit} is left unclear.
+Further, to infer the correct stance, often the text alone is not sufficient and contextual information needs to be taken into account~\citep{dubois2007stance}.
+In contrast, most stance classification models are expected to make a correct prediction given the text and target only.
+This can lead to overly relying on label correlations with target-specific vocabulary~\citep{reuver-etal-2021-stance, thorn-jakobsen-etal-2021-spurious}.
+In our example (\autoref{fig:basic-overview}), it is challenging to follow the reasoning of the text if the meaning of \textit{school spirit} is left unclear.